-The remainder of this paper is organized as follows: First, we discuss the camera noise characteristics in Sec.
-II and describe the processing steps that influence the noise characteristics in Sec.
-III.
-The test setup for the subsequent experiments including the subjective test is outlined in Sec.
-IV.
-We discuss the subjective quality results in Sec.
-V. In Sec.
-VI we compare the performance
+The remainder of this paper is organized as follows: First, we discuss the camera noise characteristics and describe the processing steps that influence the noise characteristics in Sec.
+2. The test setup for the subsequent experiments including the subjective test is outlined in Sec.
+3. We discuss the subjective quality results and we compare the performance of full-reference and no-reference quality metrics with respect to realistic camera noise in Sec.
+4. In Sec.
+5, two state-of-the-art denoising algorithms are evaluated using test images with AWGN and test images with the new realistic camera noise model and quality metrics are compared using the Spearman correlation over all the test sequences.
+Finally, we conclude in Sec.
+6.